-Understanding Whistleblower Claims in Florida, Colorado & Illinois
+Understanding Whistleblower Claims in Florida, Colorado, Illinois & New Mexico

 Employees who suspect or have knowledge of their employers partaking in illegal conduct are allowed to expose this unlawful activity.
 Different protections exist for public, private, and federal employees but, in general, whistleblowers are protected from employer retaliation by law.
 In other words, your employer cannot punish you—whether by firing, demotion, or another retaliatory action—if you file a whistleblower claim exposing illegal employer activity.

 If you believe your employer is participating in unlawful conduct, it is important that you discuss your legal rights with an attorney prior to making a claim.
 Depending on the type of employment you have, there are various steps you must take when filing your claim to ensure that you are protected by your state's whistleblower laws.

-The Fort Lauderdale whistleblower attorneys at USA Employment Lawyers can assist you in filing a whistleblower claim in Florida, Colorado, or Illinois.
+The Fort Lauderdale whistleblower attorneys at USA Employment Lawyers can assist you in filing a whistleblower claim in Florida, Colorado, Illinois or New Mexico.
 We can also help you if you believe your employer has retaliated against you for filing such a claim.

 Legal Protections for Whistleblowers in Florida